-""Repair [establishments, minor and major" means establishments which primarily provide restoration, reconstruction and general mending and repair services.
-"Minor repair establishment" uses include those repair activities which have little or no impact on surrounding land uses and can be compatibly located with other businesses.
-"Major repair establishment" uses include those repair activities which are likely to have some impact on the environment and adjacent land uses by virtue of their appearance, noise, size, traffic generation or operational characteristics.
+"Repair [Establishments, Minor and Major.
+Establishments that primarily provide restoration, reconstruction, and general mending and repair services.

-- (1) Minor. - (A) Automobile (including pickup trucks), motorcycle, moped, motorized bicycle, boat engine, motorized household appliance (e.g., refrigerator, washing machine, dryer) and small equipment (e.g., lawn mower) repairing, including painting, provided all repair work is performed within an enclosed structure in other than the industrial districts, and does not include repair of body and fender, and straightening of frame and body parts. - (B) Production and repair of eyeglasses, hearing aids and prosthetic devices. - (C) Garment repair.
+- (1) Repair Establishments, Major.
+Uses include the following repair activities that are likely to have some impact on the environment and adjacent land uses by virtue of their appearance, noise, size, traffic generation, or operational characteristics: - (A) Blacksmiths; - (B) Ship engine cleaning and repair; - (C) Airplane motor repair and rebuilding; - (D) Furniture repair; - (E) Industrial machinery and heavy equipment repair; - (F) Bus and truck repair; and - (G) Repair of vehicle (all types) body and fender, and straightening of frame and body parts. - (2) Repair Establishments, Minor.
+Uses include the following repair activities that have little or no impact on surrounding land uses and may be compatibly located with other businesses: - (A) Automobile (including pickup trucks), motorcycle, moped, motorized bicycle, boat engine, motorized household appliance (e.g., refrigerator, washing machine, dryer), and small equipment (e.g., lawn mower) repairing, including painting; provided that all repair work is performed within an enclosed structure in other than the industrial districts, and does not include repair of body and fender, and straightening of frame and body parts; - (B) Production and repair of eyeglasses, hearing aids, and prosthetic devices;